 Some employers attempt to avoid paying overtime by misclassifying workers as supervisors or managers, despite the actual work they perform or the fact that they aren’t paid supervisor or managerial salaries.
 This is a violation of Federal law and grounds for legal action.

 Any employer who fails to uphold the regulations set down by the FLSA is subject to legal action, including claims from employees seeking the overtime wages owed.
-The legislation behind the FLSA can be complex, and if you have suffered due to an employer failing to pay you appropriately, the attorneys of The Law Office of Mynor E. Rodriguez P.C. can help you hold your employer accountable.
+The legislation behind the FLSA can be complex, and if you have suffered due to an employer failing to pay you appropriately, the attorneys of The Law Office of Mynor E. Rodriguez P.C. can help you with wage and hour claims as well as hold your employer accountable.
+Contact us today.